avalon60/OraTAPI/README.md

 The `update_ora_tapi` command belongs to the legacy extracted-install model, where OraTAPI updates a writable installation tree in place.
 It is not the preferred upgrade mechanism for wheel or PyPI installations.

 For wheel-first installs, upgrade with `pip install --upgrade oratapi`.

+If an in-place legacy upgrade fails or leaves the install tree in an inconsistent state, the recommended recovery is to remove the extracted installation directory and install the new release again from scratch.
+This does not remove your OraTAPI runtime home under `~/OraTAPI`, so existing profiles, runtime configuration, instantiated templates, and profile-local Oracle Instant Client content remain available after reinstall.

 `update_ora_tapi` remains relevant only if you are still using an extracted install tree.
 In that legacy mode you can run it in two ways.
 If you have a tarball of an OraTAPI release, you can point the command at the tarball, and it will prompt for confirmation before updating OraTAPI.